Debrithil/coronatracker/README.md

 # Telegram Bot API
-This is a Telegram coronatracker bot where the user is able to view real-time information about the COVID-19 situation by region or country.
+This is a Telegram coronatracker bot where the user is able to view real-time information about the COVID-19 situation by region (for example the Nordic countries).
 The data are based on research by Johns Hopkins University.

 This project was created for a software development technologies course as an assignment